Financial Aid Policies

 Once a student has fulfilled all the requirements needed to receive financial aid, and the funds have been received from the federal Department of Education, the funds are disbursed to the student’s account.

-SCC disburses funds approximately three (3) weeks after the start of the payment period in which the student is enrolled, or after the student’s eligibility is determined, whichever event is later.
+SCC disburses funds approximately three (3) weeks after the start of the payment period in which the student is enrolled, after the student’s eligibility is determined, and based on when course(s) starts for a student.

 If a Direct Loan is originated for a single term only, the loan will be disbursed in two (2) separate disbursements.
 The first will be disbursed near the beginning of the term (three-week point, if all eligibility requirements have been met), and the second disbursement will be near the midpoint of the term.